<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Harm the reputation of your product and company

 The ways your electronics contract manufacturer can test a PCB assembly are staggering.
-Manufacturers’ offerings range from a visual inspection (basic) all the way up to a functional test (allows for a turnkey operation).
+Manufacturers’ offerings range from a visual inspection (basic) to a functional test (allows for a turnkey operation).

 Types of PCB testing include, but are not limited to: